Collegiate secret societies in North America: Furman University

-Founded in 1826, Furman University is one of the oldest institutions of higher learning in South Carolina.
-Until 1992 the university was, to varying degrees affiliated with the Southern Baptist Convention which banned social organizations of all kinds.
+Until 1992, Furman University was, to varying degrees, affiliated with the Southern Baptist Convention, which banned social organizations of all kinds.
 This drove students to seek such groups underground.

-The most notable of these early secret societies was called "The Star and Lamp".
-It is known today on more than 100 campuses as Pi Kappa Phi Fraternity.
+The most notable of these early secret societies was called The Star and Lamp; it is known today on more than 100 campuses as Pi Kappa Phi.
 Founded at The College of Charleston in 1904, Pi Kappa Phi operated "sub-rosa", or under the rose of secrecy, for much of the twentieth century to hide their activities from the university's Baptist administrators.
-During this time Sigma Alpha Epsilon and Tau Kappa Epsilon operated respectively as "The Centaur" and "The Knights Eternal" while a fourth organization, "The Robert E. Lee Fraternity" was concurrently active which would go on to merge with today's Kappa Alpha Order.
-For this reason, Pi Kappa Phi Fraternity's official flower is today, the rose, their sweetheart is called the rose and one of the group's most cherished songs is "The Rose Song".
+During this time, Sigma Alpha Epsilon and Tau Kappa Epsilon operated respectively as "The Centaur" and "The Knights Eternal" while a fourth organization, "The Robert E. Lee Fraternity" was concurrently active, which would go on to merge with today's Kappa Alpha Order.
+For this reason, Pi Kappa Phi Fraternity's official flower is today the rose, their sweetheart is called the rose, and one of the group's most cherished songs is "The Rose Song".
 The rose and "sub-rosa" concepts are present in the group's esoteric literature and rituals.
 Furthermore, the fraternity's chapter at Furman carries a unique flag that bears a red rose in the upper right-hand corner.

-On campus today the only known active secret society is The Quaternion Club, although many are rumored to exist.
+On campus today, the only known active secret society is The Quaternion Club, although many are rumored to exist.
 Quaternion, which dates back to 1903, taps four juniors and four seniors each year in the late winter or early spring.
 The selection process is guarded but is thought to be controlled by current Quaternions currently in residence at the school.
-The initiation ritual and all group meetings take place in the "Old College", the original building in which James C. Furman taught the university's first courses in Greenville in 1851.
-It is also widely known that Quaternions are given lifetime access to this building upon initiation which also houses the controls for the 59 bell Burnside Carillon inside Furman's iconic bell tower.
+The initiation ritual and all group meetings take place in the Old College, the original building where James Furman taught the university's first courses in Greenville in 1851.
+Upon initiation, Quaternions are given lifetime access to this building, which houses the controls for the 59 bell Burnside Carillon inside Furman's bell tower.
 Famous Quaternions have included U.S. Secretary of Education Richard Riley, South Carolina Governor Mark Sanford, and Clement Haynsworth, a nominee for the U.S. Supreme Court.

-There are also several strongly rumored secret societies with less documentation including The Magnolia Society, which has formed within the past decade and taps men and women from all classes into something like an elitist supper club.
+There are also several strongly rumored secret societies with less documentation, including The Magnolia Society, which has formed within the past decade and taps men and women from all classes into something like an elitist supper club.
 Magnolians, as they are called, can be identified only on their way to or from a "happening" by the sweetgrass rose they wear on their breast.
 The Black Swan or Paladin Brotherhood was a darker organization rumored to have operated on and off from the late 1940s to the mid-1980s, utilizing the unfinished attic of Judson dormitory for occult rituals.